Swedish Embassy in Baghdad is set afire

 Iran's foreign minister, Hossein Amirabdollahian, said this month that his country would refrain from sending a new ambassador to Sweden in protest, Reuters reported.
 And Iran’s Foreign Ministry summoned Sweden's charge d'affaires to condemn what it said was an insult to the most sacred Islamic values.

-The Swedish police charged the man who burned the Quran with agitation against an ethnic or national group.
+The Swedish police charged the man who burned the Koran with agitation against an ethnic or national group.
 In a newspaper interview, he described himself as an Iraqi refugee seeking to ban it.

 A series of videos posted by One Baghdad, a popular Telegram channel that supports al-Sadr, showed people gathering around the embassy around 1am local time and storming the embassy complex about an hour later, Reuters reported.